Georges Bellenger: Biography

-In 1912, Captain Bellenger received an appointment to install and direct an aviation school at the Avord camp, near Bourges.
-It formed the squadron no. 3, which, during the war, became the famous Storks Escadrille.
+In 1912, Captain Bellenger received an appointment to set up and direct an aviation school at the Avord camp, near Bourges.
+It formed Squadron no. 3, which, during the war, became the famous Storks Escadrille.

 In 1913, after reception at the war school, he left for three months to the Balkans "to compare facts and doctrines."
 The report he drew first provoked hilarity, but the information came to confirm his observations and earned him a letter of satisfaction for his real qualities of view.
 However, there followed mixed evaluations from his teachers at the war school: "Bellenger: intelligent and sympathetic, - unfortunately had too many personal ideas to be specific to the collective work of a General Staff."

-A promoter of aerial photography, his information contributed to the victory of the Marne in 1914.
+A promoter of aerial photography, his information contributed to the victory of the First Battle of the Marne in 1914.

-On September 1, 1914, he took command of the Aviation of the sixth Army whose intervention at the battle of Ourcq was most effective and where he had the opportunity to organize artillery observation by plane, then the aerial photo of the front, before being made available to the aeronautical directorate of the Ministry of War.
+On September 1, 1914, he took command of the aviation of the Sixth Army, whose intervention at the battle of Ourcq was most effective and where he had the opportunity to organize artillery observation by plane, then the aerial photo of the front, before being made available to the aeronautical directorate of the Ministry of War.

 Not wanting to stay away from the action, he went, at his request, into the artillery from May 1915 to August 1918, during which time he was seriously injured.
 He ended the war with six quotes.

 In 1939, mobilized at his request (he was 61 years old), he took charge of a regiment of anti-tank batteries for the RGA (General Artillery Reserve).
 He took the opportunity to inspect the front between Longwy and Valenciennes.
-His observations allowed him to propose a strategy to stop the German advance to the general staff on May 22.
+His observations allowed him to propose a strategy to stop the German advance to the General Staff on 22 May.
 In conflict with a conservative team, he returned to forced leave.
-His strategy would not be implemented until ten days later, but too late and too timidly.
+His strategy would not be implemented until ten days later, too late and too timidly.

 A refugee with his family in Annecy, he corresponded with Lieutenant Théodore Morel (Tom), then chief of the maquis des Glières.
 He participated in the training of the maquis but expressed his fears to Tom about the concept of fortress plateau as practised in the Vercors, preferring a maquis war.
 This preparation made it possible to limit the losses significantly during the German attack on the Glières.